calculang/calculang/packages/calcudata/README.md

-# calcudata experiments
+# calcudata

 Static data from calculang models.
+Not prescribed (you can call JS bundle in ordinary JS way)

 test a change wo update of version